Cross-Origin Resource Sharing (CORS)

 Configure Drupal (services.yml)

-CORS in Drupal is configured2 in sites/default/services.yml
+CORS in Drupal is configured2 in sites/default/services.yml (or an environment-specific override).

 Example